a fee-based online consultation clinic for Obstetrics & Gynecology

-An ectopic pregnancy is one in which the fertilized ovum is implanted and develops outside the uterine cavity.
+An ectopic pregnancy is one in which the fertilized ovum implants and develops outside the uterine cavity.

 The normal position for a fertilized ovum to implant and grow is inside the uterine cavity. (see How Pregnancy Occurs).